arielherself/espresso/README.md

 ## Keeping Europe warm this winter

-An emergency meeting of EU energy ministers on Tuesday risks being unusually frosty.
-On the agenda is a plan for how the EU should cut gas demand so it can weather the winter, should Russia [halt gas supplies](https://te.arielherself.xyz/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter).
-Such fears were only deepened on Monday when Russia announced that it would further reduce the flow of gas to Europe through the Nord Stream 1 pipeline, to 20% of capacity.
+At an emergency meeting in Brussels, energy ministers of the 27 EU countries agreed to reduce their gas consumption by 15%, compared with the average for the past five years, from August 1st until the end of March.
+The hope is to help the bloc weather the winter should Russia [halt or radically reduce gas supplies](https://te.arielherself.xyz/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter).
+Such fears had deepened on Monday when Russia announced that it would further reduce the flow of gas to Europe through the Nord Stream 1 pipeline, to 20% of capacity.

-On July 20th the European Commission proposed that member-states should cut consumption by 15%, compared with the average for the past five years, from August 1st until the end of March.
-But some countries refuse to comply.
-Spain and Portugal wonder why they should be punished for the energy policies of countries, especially [Germany](https://te.arielherself.xyz/business/2022/07/14/can-deutschland-ag-cope-with-the-russian-gas-shock), that spent decades making themselves ever-more dependent on Russian gas.
+The agreement is voluntary, though ministers accepted that should flows fall further, mandatory cuts proposed by the European Commision a few weeks ago could be introduced.
+It also has allowances for countries less exposed to Russian energy blackmail.
+Spain and Portugal wondered why they should be punished for the mistakes of countries, such as [Germany](https://te.arielherself.xyz/business/2022/07/14/can-deutschland-ag-cope-with-the-russian-gas-shock), that spent decades making themselves ever-more dependent on Russian gas.
+Hungary was reportedly the only country of the 27 to oppose the compromise deal

-The likely outcome is a deal that keeps an EU-wide target but makes exemptions for some.
-Cosy relations must be maintained, for if negotiations fall apart the only winner would be Vladimir Putin.
-A collapse of European solidarity is exactly what he wants.

 ## Indonesia’s surprisingly energetic diplomacy